jaredthejellyfish/PlantNet-Telegram/README.md

 ### How to run
 - Rename ```example_serverless.env.yml``` to ```serverless.env.yml```.
 - Fill all the fields with the needed details you got from the steps above.
-- Update the bot with by running `serverless deploy` in your terminal.
+- Update the bot by running `serverless deploy` in your terminal.
 - Now message away!